Ebazhanov/linkedin-skill-assessments-quizzes/c++/c++quiz.md

 - [ ] It deletes an object.
 One example of a destructor is the `delete()` function.
 - [ ] It terminates a program.
 This may be achieved as a regular function call or as an exception.
 - [ ] There are no destructors in C++.

+#### Q62.
+Which STL class is the best fit for implementing a phonebook?
+Suppose each entry contains a name and a phone number, with no duplicates, and you want to have lookup by name.
+ - [] std::priority_queue
+ - [x] std::map
+ - [] std::vector
+ - [] std::list